 When Mohit Bhende is asked to explain why he launched his start-up in Seattle of all places, Mo – as everyone here calls him, in keeping with the American love of abbreviating everything – opts for a gesture: With arms outstretched, palms facing up, he shrugs, as if to say: “Where else?”

-Three years ago, Mo set up Karat, a company that uses algorithms to analyze job interviews in order to match up the best candidates with the best positions.
+Three years ago, Mo set up Karat, a company that conducts job interviews and use algorithms to then match the best candidates with the best positions.
 A team of 45 people now program, manage and interview for the enterprise.
 “We’re a start-up success story,” says Mo.
-Shoulder-length dark hair swept back, an untucked polo shirt, sneakers: There’s little to distinguish the 43-year-old from his employees.
-In the office, long rows of screens perch on long wooden tables, operated mainly by young men, but also a few women, many with Indian or Asian backgrounds, most wearing baseball caps and jeans.
+Shoulder-length dark hair swept back, an untucked polo shirt, sneakers: There’s little to distinguish the 39-year-old from his employees.
+In the office, long rows of screens perch on long wooden tables, operated by young men and women, many with Indian or Asian backgrounds, most wearing baseball caps and jeans.
 The soundtrack is the rhythmic tapping of keyboards, while on the screens, symbols converge to form mathematical formulas.

 It’s unlikely that Mo’s success is down to the vibe of the office alone.
 Rooms that turn into video conference rooms on demand, sofas, machines dispensing organic coffee, ping pong tables and wire baskets with yoga mats are all basic start-up amenities, as is an optimistic “We will change the world” poster.
 What has truly boosted Mo’s operation is its location.